lpasquale/kEEPER/README.md

 <tt>python3.5 specGenerator.py 6 1</tt> </li>

 <li>While running, our tool requires the user to provide as input potential positive and negative histories. <br>
 The user should do so by editing files <tt>pos.txt</tt> and <tt>neg.txt</tt> in the directory where the environment description is placed.
-Together with the environment descrition, in the examples directories (<tt>RunningExample</tt>, <tt>HarassmentScenario</tt> and <tt>ExfiltrationScenario</tt>) we also provide examples of positive and negative histories for each hypothesis.
+Note that in the examples directories (<tt>RunningExample</tt>, <tt>HarassmentScenario</tt> and <tt>ExfiltrationScenario</tt>) we also provide examples of positive and negative histories for each hypothesis.
 For example, for hypothesis h2 of the harassment scenario, examples of positive and negative potential histories are in files <tt>pos-h2.txt</tt> and <tt>neg-h2.txt</tt>, respectively.
-The same applies to the other hypotheses.
+The same applies to the other hypotheses and to the other examples.
 The content of these files could/should be copied in files <tt>pos.txt</tt> and <tt>neg.txt</tt> when prompted. </li>
 </ul>